YiPrograms/ChPronounce/README.md

 # Ch-Pronounce

-A tool that uses [pkuseg](https://github.com/lancopku/pkuseg-python), a text segmentation tool,  and dictionaries to convert Chinese sentences to zhuyin (a.k.a bopomofo) or pinyin
+A tool that uses [pkuseg](https://github.com/lancopku/pkuseg-python), a text segmentation tool,  and dictionaries to convert Chinese sentences to zhuyin (a.k.a. bopomofo) or pinyin

 ## Usage